The content of this website may contain affiliate links and we may be compensated (at no cost to you!). Thank you for your support!

 Thanks to Pike National Forest in its backyard, there are lots of open space, trails to hike, and places to camp nearby.

-What are some popular things to do in Woodland Park?
+21 popular things to do in Woodland Park

 Even though Woodland Park, Colorado is a small town, there are actually quite a few unique things to do in the area.

 Check out our list of 19 popular things to do and discover around Woodland Park.
 These are favorites of both visitors and locals!

 For a full list of local happenings, check out the Woodland Park Chamber Calendar of Events.

 The Mountain Arts Festival comes to Woodland Park every year.